newatoms/guides/style-your-files/readme.md

 To prevent merge conflicts and make the code uniformly easy to read we have a few standars that we employ:

 - Indentation: 2 spaces
-- Newlines: Not more than 2 empty for visual function
+- Newlines: Not more than 2 empty lines for visual function

 ### How to use [JS-beautify](https://github.com/beautify-web/js-beautify) to automatically format your files